More than 200 bodies found at indigenous school in Canada | ExBulletin

 The Canadian government apologized to Parliament in 2008 and acknowledged that physical and sexual abuse in schools was rampant.
 Many students remember being beaten because they speak their native languages; they also lost touch with their parents and their habits.

-Indigenous leaders have cited that legacy of abuse and isolation as the leading cause of epidemic levels of alcoholism and drug dependence on stocks.
+Indigenous leaders have cited that legacy of abuse and isolation as the main cause of epidemic levels of alcoholism and drug dependence on stocks.

 A report more than five years ago by a Truth and Reconciliation Commission said at least 3,200 children had died between abuse and neglect, and he said there were reports of at least 51 deaths at Kamloops School between 1915 and 1963 alone.

-“It really rediscovers the surface of residential schools and the scars from this legacy of genocide against indigenous people,” Terry Teegee, regional chief of the First Nations Assembly for British Columbia, said on Friday.
+That really rediscovers the surface of residential schools and the scars from this legacy of genocide against indigenous people, Terry Teegee, regional head of the First Nations Assembly for British Columbia, said on Friday.

-British Columbia Prime Minister John Horgan said he was “horrified and heartbroken” when he learned of the discovery, calling it a tragedy of “unimaginable proportions” that highlights the violence and consequences of the residential school system.
+The Prime Minister of British Columbia John Horgan said he was horrified and heartbroken when he learned of the discovery, calling it a tragedy of unimaginable proportions that highlights the violence and consequences of the school housing system.

 The Kamloops School operated between 1890 and 1969, when the federal government took over operations from the Catholic Church and ran it as a day school until it closed in 1978.